Journey & Process

 2. Continue Purchasing & Commissioning work from the artists in Our List/ Collection Strategy - Ongoing

-3. Our goal is the purchase of 100 original contemporary works of art before investing in a permanent building location outside of our home/exhibition space.
+3. Our goal is the purchase of 50 original contemporary works of art before opening up our home/exhibition space to public appointment viewing - Ongoing

 Phase 2: